-2.5 Solution combination by reference to critical variables
+2.5.
+Solution combination by reference to critical variables

 Our memetic algorithm uses a dedicated solution combination operator to generate promising offspring solutions.
-The combination operator is based on the idea of critical variables which are given the name strongly determined and consistent variables in [9].
+The combination operator is based on the idea of critical variables which are given in the name of strongly determined and consistent variables in Glover (1977).
 In the context of the MDP, the notion of strongly determined and consistent variables can be defined as follows.

 Definition 1 (Strongly determined variables).
-Relative to a given solution $x = \{x_1, x_2, ..., x_n\}$ , let U denote the set of variables with the value of 1 in x.
-Then, for a specific variable $x_i \in U$ , the (objective function) contribution of $x_i$ in relation to x is defined as:
+Relative to a given solution $x = \{x_1, x_2, ..., x_n\}$ , let U denotes the set of variables with the value of 1 in x.
+Then, for a specific variable $x_i \in U$ , the (objective function) contribution of $x_i$ in relation to x is defined as follows: